 Our submission contains case studies and evidence-based recommendations for reform.
-All of the case studies in this submission are based on the experiences of our cleaning clients,3 but are also representative of our clients in other industries.
+All of the case studies in this submission are based on the experiences of our on-demand work clients, but are also representative of our clients in other forms of insecure work.
 While the recommendations in this submission are specific to the terms of reference of this Inquiry, they will assist all vulnerable workers in Australia.

-3 Note names have been changed in all case studies
+&lt;sup>20 Note names have been changed in all case studies